SrishtiSingh3895/QuickenLoanCaseStudy/README.md

-# QuickenLoanCaseStudy
+# Quicken Loan Case Study Challenge
-Bank Marketing Data Analysis case study
+This repo contains my analysis for the Bank Marketing Data.